rickstaa/crypto-listings-sniper/README.md

 # Crypto Listing Sniper

+> [!IMPORTANT]\
+> Due to recent changes in local regulations, [Binance has left the Dutch market](https://www.binance.com/en/support/announcement/notice-on-changes-of-services-in-the-netherlands-b5a647be31cf469b87fc3337fd461ced), impacting my ability to utilize the Binance API.
+Regrettably, this means I can no longer sustain this project.
+If you want to take over this project, please contact me 💪🏼!

-A small bot that watches exchanges for new coin/token listings and, in less than `0.3` seconds, posts a Telegram/Discord message.
-You can join [this telegram group](https://t.me/crypto_listings_sniper) to see it in action.
+A small bot that watches exchanges for new coin/token listings and, in less than `0.3` seconds, posts a Telegram/Discord message. ~~You can join [this telegram group](https://t.me/crypto_listings_sniper) to see it in action~~.

 ![crypto-sniper](https://github.com/rickstaa/crypto-listings-sniper/assets/17570430/11777a75-4064-4034-932e-b3c11403a181)